 Production Management for Feature Films, and High End TV - Modularised Course

-Delivered by Addie Orfila
+Developed and delivered by Addie Orfila

 Production Managing is challenging, exciting and a critical role for any production.
 Making the step up to PM can be daunting for any PC as you hone your already excellent organisational and logistical skills further and develop your managerial and leadership abilities.
 Whatever genre you work in, this modular course will furnish you with a thorough knowledge base of the critical skills necessary to become an excellent and effective PM.
 Using interactive seminars, practical exercises, workshops and industry examples, you will come away a strong foundation with which to build your career further and excel as a PM.
 It is suitable for Production Coordinators, 1st AD's and other grades wanting to move into the role of Production Manager.

 Course content: The course consists of five modules to be run across five days.
 Course participants can pick and choose the number of modules to attend, dependent of experience and development requirements.

 In this module, attendees will look at the role of the Production Manager - how the role differs across individual companies, but is essentially the same.
 There is no singular route into the PM role, and you will look at a range of grades that can move up, or across to PM.
 This module is aimed at giving a full overview of the role in all contexts, covering: